ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 This key configuration is somehow obtained by the client.
 Then when a client
-wishes to send an HTTP request of a GET request to `https://example.com`, it
+wishes to send an HTTP request of a GET request to the target `https://example.com`,
-constructs the following binary HTTP message:
+it constructs the following binary HTTP message:

 ~~~ hex-dump
 00034745540568747470730b6578616d706c652e636f6d012f